First, an explanation of what video astronomy is and is not!

 It is a rare and wondrous thing when your interest and passion leads you to a place where you find yourself driven to pursue.

 My Observing Philosophy

-As a dedicated amature pursuing astronomy over the years and learning mostly self tuition I have come to like and dislike certain ways of making observations and enjoying my pursuits in astronomy.
-Volunteering at public sidewalk events and attending large star parties contributed to my style of observing as well.
+As a dedicated amateur over the years I have come to like and dislike certain ways of making observations and enjoying my pursuits in astronomy.
+Volunteering at public sidewalk events and attending large star parties has contributed to my style of observing as well.

-I really enjoy visual observations and appling historical, scientific info on those observations to give a context as to what I am really looking at.
-I enjoy using my mind's eye with my real eye's.
+I greatly enjoy visual observations and applying historical, scientific info on those observations.
+It gives a context as to what I am really looking at.
+I enjoy using my Mind's Eye with my real eyes.

-Live video viewing or video astronomy as it's commonly called has been an amazing addition to my technique which also allows for sharing with other people and easy documentation of the observations I make.
-Making live observations almost identical to visual observations more frequently without traveling outside city lights and doing so with more comfort is truly a pleasure.
+Live video viewing (or video astronomy as it's commonly called) has been an amazing addition to my technique.
+It allows for sharing with other people and easy documentation of the observations I make.
+Sharing with others is a very important aspect for me and is much easier using live video or sharing images from the last night under the stars.
+Making live observations almost identical to visual observations more frequently, without traveling outside city lights and doing so with more comfort, is truly a pleasure as well.